 Together, we lifted the spirits of 234 children and families by providing holiday gifts.

-You made a difficult transition

-just a little easier for kids by

-providing clothing and toiletries

-for 302 take-care bags.
+You made a difficult transition just a little easier for kids by providing clothing and toiletries for 302 take-care bags.

-"Every aspect of this

 You inspired confidence and excitement for a new year of learning: 220 children received brand new school supplies!